-The Lake City neighborhood of Seattle is where I call home, along with my cat Nutmeg, and temporarily, my sister's cat Sydney.
+The Greenwood neighborhood of Seattle is where I call home, along with my cat Nutmeg, and temporarily, my sister's cat Sydney.

 Though I'm passionate about space physics, Europa, teaching, and outreach, I have many other interests.
 Graduate studies are a busy time, but there are some fun activities I try to make time for:

 Creation of 3-dimensional artwork is one of my favorite hobbies.
 Past projects include wood and foam carving, paper mache, woodworking, and metalworking.
 Shown below is a recent work-in-progress, the capstone of an extensive costume honoring Kerbal Space Program.

 Similarly, I enjoy creating 3-dimensional simulations, themselves electronic artwork.
 In previous work in physics education research, I created some simulations for educational purposes.
 Examples may be found in my program staging area on the GlowScript website.
 A sample animation is below--click the image to toggle animation.